BCAPATHSHALA/DSA-SUPREME-2-0-NOTES/README.md

 # DSA SUPREME 2.0

-This course belongs to [The code help](https://www.thecodehelp.in) and follow us [Love Babbar](https://www.linkedin.com/in/love-babbar-38ab2887/) & [Lakshay Kumar](https://www.linkedin.com/in/lakshayk12/).
+This course belongs to [The code help](https://www.thecodehelp.in) and follows both our favorite mentors [Love Babbar](https://www.linkedin.com/in/love-babbar-38ab2887/) & [Lakshay Kumar](https://www.linkedin.com/in/lakshayk12/).

 ### PDF NOTES AND CPP PROGRAMS